nimpylib/pylib/README.md

-from pylib/Lib/timeit import timeit from pylib/Lib/time import sleep from pylib/Lib/sys import nil  # like python's `import sys` from pylib/Lib/platform import nil  # like python's `import sys` import pylib/Lib/tempfile
+from pylib/Lib/timeit import timeit from pylib/Lib/time import sleep from pylib/Lib/sys import nil  # like python's `import sys` from pylib/Lib/platform import nil  # like python's `import platform` import pylib/Lib/tempfile
 # like python's `import tempfile; from tempfile import *`
 # more python-stdlib in pylib/Lib/...

-print 42  # print can be used with and without parenthesis too, like Python2. pass str("This is a string.") # discard the string.
-Python doesn't allow this, however
+print 42  # print can be used with and without parenthesis too, like Python2.

 # NOTE: from now on, the following is just valid Python3 code!
 # only add the following to make it Python: